idan-h/RawEndpoints/README.md

 ## Feature Requests

 Feature requests are appreciated :)
-Keep in mind that maintaining the library's goals of minimalism, stability, and non-opinionated design is the top priority.
+Keep in mind that the library will always stay simple and unopinionated.

 ## License